scripting/opmlToWordpress/README.md

 2. Edit config.json, replace the values of username, siteurl, and password to match your wordpress.com login info.

 3. Change the value of opmlurl to point to a calendar-structured outline.
+(See <a href="https://github.com/scripting/opmlToWordpress#what-is-a-calendar-structured-outline">below</a>.)

 4. CD into the directory you downloaded.